-Congressman Connolly has also been a leader in expanding federal conservation efforts, including supporting the reauthorization of the Land and Water Conservation Fund.
+Congressman Connolly has worked with colleagues from around the region to fight President Trump's proposal to eliminate Chesapeake Bay Restoration funding and supports comprehensive legislation to restore the Bay.
+He has also opposed efforts to slash funding for the Environmental Protection Agency by a third.
+He has also been a leader in expanding federal conservation efforts, including supporting the reauthorization of the Land and Water Conservation Fund and fully funding our National Park System.
 In addition, Congressman Connolly has continued his efforts to establish powerful voluntary tax incentives to complete America's 11 National Scenic Trails.
-He has worked with colleagues from around the region to more than double Chesapeake Bay oyster restoration funding and supports comprehensive legislation to restore the Bay.

 Locally, he has worked with community stakeholders to complete missing segments of the Potomac Heritage National Scenic Trail, and open Featherstone National Wildlife Refuge to the public.
 These efforts complement his efforts as a local government official, where he led the effort to build the 41-mile-long Connolly Cross County Trail and helped protect 10% of Fairfax County as county-owned parkland.
 He helped design and implement the county's first comprehensive environmental plan which subsequently won a national award.
 Congressman Connolly was recently recognized as the "Protector of Potomac" by the Riverkeeper Network for his efforts on strengthening federal coal ash regulations.